 Our Breeding Philosophy

-We raise our dogs in a family environment.
-We don't have chain link fences and little individual cages to confine our dogs.
+We raised our dogs in a family environment.
+There were no chain link fences and little individual cages to confine our dogs.
 We think Cockers ought to be treated a lot nicer than that.
-We keep only a small number of dogs and have very infrequent litters.
-If we were trying to crank out a constant stream of puppies, we just would not be able to give each dog the attention it deserves.
+We kept only a small number of dogs and had very infrequent litters.
+If we were trying to crank out a constant stream of puppies, we just would not have been able to give each dog the attention it deserves.

 Cockers love people and crave human